neerajkumarkannoujiya/Agritracker-Project/README.md

 - Backend & API development using Django REST Framework
 - A responsive frontend using Bootstrap and Django templates
-- PostgreSQL integration for encrypted farm data storage
+- SQLite for farm data storage
 - Marketplace functionality for connecting farmers and buyers
 - A blog for agricultural knowledge exchange